marioizquierdo/enablePlaceholder/README.md

 *Note*: be aware that some browsers do not support any styling on placeholder text, even they implement the HTML5 placeholder functionality ([more info on styling the HTML5 placeholder](http://blog.ajcw.com/2011/02/styling-the-html5-placeholder/)).

-My recommendation on this is to give the placeholder a light gray color.
+My recommendation on this is to give the placeholder a simple light gray color.

+## Methods ##

+Applied to a jQuery object, for example `$('[placeholder]').enablePlaceholder();`

+All them do nothing if the browser already supports the HTML5 placeholder attribute.

+  * `enablePlaceholder(options)`: The basic method that makes the element to simulate the HTML5 placeholder behavior.
+  * `showPlaceholder(options)`: Rarely needed, it shows the placeholder attribute if the value is empty.
+  * `clearPlaceholder(options)`: If the field is showing the placeholder text, then it's removed.
+  * `updatePlaceholder(new_placeholder_text, options)`: Change or add the placeholder attribute text, and update the value of the field if it is showing the placeholder text.

+Options:

+  * `"withPlaceholderClass"`: this is the only option for now, to change the default CSS class "placeholder" that is added to the field when the placeholder text is being shown.

 ## Full Example ##

-HTML page with placeholder support for old browsers:
+HTML page with placeholder support for old browsers.
+This is a good simple example, but you can also see a [Live Demo](http://jsfiddle.net/tothemario/ePVZq/embedded/result/) or even play with the [jsFiddle Sandbox](http://jsfiddle.net/tothemario/ePVZq/).

     <!DOCTYPE html>
     <html>